ShalomOdozi/RockPaperScissor/README.md

 # RockPaperScissor
-A rock paper scrissor game created using Pythin 3 and Pycharm IDE.
+A rock paper scrissor game created using Python 3 and Pycharm IDE.